Is the Future of Global Technology Events ‘Virtual’?

 Laura Ramos, Vice President and Principal Analyst at Forrester Research, believes engagement is the key measurement in determining a conference’s success.
 She says, “Given the current situation, planners must consider how best to achieve that goal.
 Moreover, when you’re challenged, you have to explore new options and look differently at things.
 And hence, Rather than cannibalizing live events, digital events can actually enhance them.”

 Sharma too emphasizes on creating an engaging experience for all participants with in-depth insights and videos, polls, and sharing functionalities for attendees.
 He believes follow-up emails help in driving higher traction.

 As with live events, technology is one of the most important aspects of a virtual event.
 You’ll want to make sure to have a technical resource available on-hand for the duration of your event.
 As Kingen opines, the worst thing that can happen is attendees having technical issues and not knowing who to ask for help.

 Will virtual events replace in-person gatherings?

-The short answer may be no. As Roy believes, humans are naturally tribal creatures, and nothing in the virtual world will replace the face to face greetings, shaking hands, chatting to a speaker after a session, or even that late night bar conversation that opens windows to new ideas.
+While there are many aspects of in-person events that cannot be replicated in the digital form, the virtual gathering also presents distinct opportunities that could prove beneficial for organizations in the long run.
+However, for some, in the long run, virtual conferencing might not be able to replace the relationship-building that takes place over cocktail and dinners, as Roy believes, humans are naturally tribal creatures, and nothing in the virtual world will replace the face to face greetings, shaking hands, chatting to a speaker after a session, or even that late night bar conversation that opens windows to new ideas.

 Some global tech conferences may eventually become hybrid in nature, combining the best of in-person and virtual strategies that may reach a wider audience than traditional live events.
 This can create the ultimate win-win situation.